bsutton/handyman/handyman/README.md

 You can then add items to the hardware inventory by clicking the '+' icon on the Hardware Inventory card.

-# Hardware Inventory
-HMB has a hardware inventory.
-This is a list of items that you have purchased.
-You can add items to the hardware inventory by clicking the '+' icon on the Job card.
-You can then add items to the hardware inventory by clicking the '+' icon on the Hardware Inventory card.

-# Hardware Inventory
-HMB has a hardware inventory.
-This is a list of items that you have purchased.
-You can add items to the hardware inventory by clicking the '+' icon on the Job card.
-You can then add items to the hardware inventory by clicking the '+' icon on the Hardware Inventory card.

-# Hardware Inventory
-HMB has a hardware inventory.
-This is a list of items that you have purchased.
-You can add items to the hardware inventory by clicking the '+' icon on the Job card.
-You can then add items to the hardware inventory by clicking the '+' icon on the Hardware Inventory card.

-# Hardware Inventory
-HMB has a hardware inventory.
-This is a list of items that you have purchased.
-You can add items to the hardware inventory by clicking the '+' icon on the Job card.
-You can then add items to the hardware inventory by clicking the '+' icon on the Hardware Inventory card.

-# Hardware Inventory
-HMB has a hardware inventory.
-This is a list of items that you have purchased.
-You can add items to the hardware inventory by clicking the '+' icon on the Job card.
-You can then add items to the hardware inventory by clicking the '+' icon on the Hardware Inventory card.

-# Hardware Inventory
-HMB has a hardware inventory.
-This is a list of items that you have purchased.
-You can add items to the hardware inventory by clicking the '+' icon on the Job card.
-You can then add items to the hardware inventory by clicking the '+' icon on the Hardware Inventory card.

-# Hardware Inventory
-HMB has a hardware inventory.
-This is a list of items that you have purchased.
-You can add items to the hardware inventory by clicking the '+' icon on the Job card.
-You can then add items to the hardware inventory by clicking the '+' icon on the Hardware Inventory card.

-# Hardware Inventory
-HMB has a hardware inventory.
-This is a list of items that you have purchased.
-You can add items to the hardware inventory by clicking the '+' icon on the Job card.
-You can then add items to the hardware inventory by clicking the '+' icon on the Hardware Inventory card.

-# Hardware Inventory
-HMB has a hardware inventory.
-This is a list of items that you have purchased.
-You can add items to the hardware inventory by clicking the '+' icon on the Job card.
-You can then add items to the hardware inventory by clicking the '+' icon on the Hardware Inventory card.

-# Hardware Inventory
-HMB has a hardware inventory.
-This is a list of items that you have purchased.
-You can add items to the hardware inventory by clicking the '+' icon on the Job card.
-You can then add items to the hardware inventory by clicking the '+' icon on the Hardware Inventory card.

-# Hardware Inventory
-HMB has a hardware inventory.
-This is a list of items that you have purchased.
-You can add items to the hardware inventory by clicking the '+' icon on the Job card.
-You can then add items to the hardware inventory by clicking the '+' icon on the Hardware Inventory card.

-# Hardware Inventory
-HMB has

 ## Getting Started